 The First Home Super Saver Scheme

-If you’re not sure how you can find the right property to take advantage of all these schemes, try consulting someone like a mortgage broker or buyer’s agent, or get in touch with a home loan specialist at your lender of choice.
-These experts can help guide you through the process.
+If you're not sure how you can find the right property to take best advantage of all these schemes, it's a good idea to consult a mortgage broker or buyer's agent, or get in touch with a home loan specialist at your lender of choice.
+These experts can help you determine your eligibility for the various programs and guide you through the application processes.

 Photo via Brisbane City Council, Flickr